 Regardless of your segment, you can mix up your beverage presentation and set your service apart from your competitors' with creative plastic drinkware options.
 Doing so can help you cultivate a unique experience your guests will enjoy while you reap the benefits of plastic drinkware, like its durability and low replacement rates.

 Use plastic mason jars to serve summer mock-tails like sparkling juices.
 The Revo™ and Loft™ collections feature sleek, clear, SAN plastic in a stackable design that can upgrade the aesthetics of your presentation.
-Additionally, you can use different options from these collections for variety of uses - drink service and otherwise:
+Additionally, you can use different options from these collections for a variety of uses - drink service and otherwise:

 - Rocks glasses can be used for juice, wine, or desserts

-- Taster glasses, available in the Revo™ collection, can be used for beer flights, but also for as a mini appetizer selection
+- Taster glasses, available in the Revo™ collection, can be used for beer flights, but also for a mini appetizer selection

 - Pint glasses can be used for beer, but also tea, water, and soda service

 The nugget here is that you can use a couple different styles from the same collection, but get more mileage out of them than their original intended use.
 Doing so can simplify your drinkware pars because you'll only need to stock a handful of SKUs in-house.
 Additionally, you can upgrade your presentation, possibly justifying charging a bit more, while benefiting from the savings of plastic drinkware.

 Here at G.E.T., we know that so many commercial drinkware options are on the market that it can be difficult to know where to start.
 The three key attributes we reviewed here should be helpful in organizing your search and narrowing down the kinds of drinkware that will best serve your operation, brand, and guests.